venustsukino/venustsukino.github.io/index.md

 cryptography to corporate risk governance.
 I'm now looking to move into cyber security consulting or cyber risk work.

+The full versions of these projects are available upon request.

 ## Projects
 - [Evaluating French Encryption Standards](encryption-standards.md)
 - [Integrating Cyber Risk into Strategic Governance](cyber-governance.md)